Planning your Newfoundland Vacation

 Traveling ALWAYS requires flexibility.
 There are just too many factors out of your control, so chill out, slow down and just enjoy being in this big, wild place.
 Put it in your mind before you hit the island, that your plan can change.
 Because it will.
 Coming into any adventure with an understanding of flexibility reduces stress and helps manage your expectations of the experience.
 Newfoundlanders are laid back and move slowly for a reason – the environment dictates so much out here, you have to adapt your plan to what is going on around you.

-Weather considerations
+Weather Considerations

-Summits of mountains, like Gros Morne, are very exposed meaning high winds and fog make hiking challenging and add additional hazards.
+Summits of mountains, like Gros Morne, are sub-alpine and very exposed meaning high winds and fog make hiking challenging and add additional hazards.
 Follow all posted guidance on whether or not to hike today.
 Build in an extra day or two for your stay in an area if you have a big hike planned, so you can change days due to weather.

 Heed the weather warnings, drive and play accordingly.